apacheignite/documentation/production-readiness/performance-tips.md

   ]
 }
 [/block]
 The above configuration will save you from log₂(10⁸) − log₂(1024) ≈ 16 cache map resizes (1024 is an initial map capacity by default).
-Remember, that each subsequent resize will be on average 2 times longer than the previous one.
+Remember that each subsequent resize will be, on average, 2 times longer than the previous one.
 [block:api-header]
 {
   "type": "basic",